janogale/reactnative-workshop/lessons/8-styling.md

 ## Positioning

 In React Native, all positioning is done using FlexBox and all elements have `display: flex` applied by default.
 If you've not used flex much before it may seem a bit daunting, but the basics are not too tricky to grasp.

-If you have time, [FlexBox froggy](https://flexboxfroggy.com/) is a fun little game that introduce you to the flex iteratively while you move frogs around the pond.
-For everyday reference [this guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) from CSS Tricks is pretty handy.
+Please refer [this guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) from CSS Tricks which is pretty handy.

 Suppose we wanted to center all content in a container horizontally.
 For this, we can use `alignItems: 'center`: